johnrachwan123/Winning-The-Lottery-Ahead-of-Time/Image Classification/README.md

 ### Training Examples & Results

 Some examples of training the models from the paper.
 OneCycleLR is use to train sparse models as they have been shown to benefit from Learning Rate warmup.
+The code is inspired by the following [repository](https://github.com/StijnVerdenius/SNIP-it)

 #### Unstructured Pruning (EarlyCroP)